Who are The Press baseball player, coach and team of the year?

 He is The Press Coach of the Year.

 St. Augustine finished 27-2.
-Bylone got career win No. 3000 in a 4-3 South Jersey Non-Public A quarterfinal win over Notre Dame.
-He finished the season a 302-97 career record in 14 seasons.
+Bylone got career win No. 300 in a 4-3 South Jersey Non-Public A quarterfinal win over Notre Dame.
+He finished the season with a 302-97 career record in 14 seasons.
 Under Bylone, the Hermits have become one of the state’s premier programs in any sport.

 “It’s all about the kids and what they can accomplish,” Bylone said.
 “I was extremely proud to accomplish a personal goal of mine (300 career wins) with this group.
 They came every day and practiced hard.
 It’s about the players, making memories for them and remembering the journey of this special year and all that we accomplished.”